Rybnica Leśna – Castle Radosno

 In 1369, after the death of Bolko II the Small, the widowed Duchess Agnes gave Radosno as a fief to Przecław of Pogorzela, the namesake of the bishop of Wrocław.
 In the same year, Przecław was recorded as a burgrave of the castle on a document of Charles IV (“Preczlaw von Pogarell burgraven czu Vreudenberg”), among other officials of the Duchy of Świdnica-Jawor.
 After Przecław’s death, Agnes of Świdnica in 1374 granted Radosno together with the settlement of Mieroszów and the adjacent villages as a hereditary fief to Gunzelin von Seidlitz from Łażany.
 The next owner of the castle was his son Nickel von Seidlitz, and from 1388 Heinrich von Rechenberg and his four sons.
 On the occasion of the transaction with Rechenberg, the duchess stipulated that the castle and the fief would remain in his hands until her death, after which it was to be bought for 600 stacks of Prague groschen by King Wenceslaus IV.
 In a separate document, the duchess ordered the new buyer to make appropriate repairs and to strengthen the building due to the importance of the castle for the duchy, while also committing to reimburse the incurred costs.

-In 1392, Radosno together with the entire Duchy of Świdnica-Jawor, came into the possession of Czech rulers.
+In 1392, Radosno together with the entire Duchy of Świdnica-Jawor, came into the possession of Czech rulers, while at the turn of the 14th and 15th centuries it passed into the hands of the families von Pannewitz and von Schellendorf.
 During the Hussite Wars, the castle was allegedly besieged twice: in 1427 and 1434, but it is not known whether it was captured.
 Since the end of the Hussite Wars, it was in possesion of raubritters (robber knights), as a result of which it was destroyed by the burghers of Wrocław in 1443.
 In 1466, the brothers Hans and Nikolaus von Schellendorf rebuilt the castle and began to engage in robberies themselves.
 In 1483, the castle was captured by the troops of Matthias Corvinus under the command of the Wrocław starost Georg von Stein and probably destroyed.
 In 1497 it was already described as an uninhabited ruin.

 Architecture

-The castle was situated on a high hill, which was part of a ridge stretching from the north-west to the south-east, at the foot of which a small river flowed in a deep ravine.
-The structure consisted of an upper ward situated on the ridge, measuring 17 x 37 meters, and a lower bailey on the southern side measuring 14 x 18 meters.
+The castle was situated on a rocky promontory, part of a high hill, which in turn formed part of the northern ridge of Mount Suchawa, stretching from northwest to southeast.
+At its foot, a small river flowed through a deep ravine.
+The structure consisted of an upper ward measuring 17 x 37 meters, situated on a small plateau carved out of the ridge, and a lower, southern outer bailey measuring 14 x 18 meters, surrounded by wood and earthen fortifications.

-In the first phase, a cylindrical tower surrounded by wooden and earth fortifications was built.
-The tower received an external diameter of about 10 meters, peripheral walls 3.5 meters thick at the ground floor and a height of about 15-17 meters.
-The interior of the lower storey, with a diameter of about 2 meters, was covered with a vault.
-Above it was a room, the space of which was enlarged at the expense of the thickness of the wall, reduced at this level to about 1.5 meters.
-The entrance was about 4 meters above ground level, so the tower was accessible only by means of a ladder or a footbridge from the top of the adjacent wall-walk.
+In the first phase, a cylindrical tower surrounded by wood and earth fortifications was built, controlling the access road to the castle and securing the most vulnerable point.
+It had an external diameter of approximately 10 meters, perimeter walls 3.5 meters thick at the ground level, and a height of approximately 15-17 meters.
+It was made of melaphyre, an igneous rock, cemented with a hard pinkish mortar.
+The interior of the lower level, approximately 2 meters in diameter and bottle-shaped in cross-section, was covered by a vault.
+Above it was a room, the space of which was enlarged by the thickness of the wall, which was reduced at this level to approximately 1.5 meters.
+The entrance was located on the northwest side, at a height of about 4 meters above ground level, and was therefore accessible only by ladder or a footbridge from the top of the adjacent wall (a short wall was built right next to the tower, extending into the perimeter wall, perhaps part of the construction of a bridge connecting it to a wall-walk).

 Current state